w3c/wai-about-wai/_about/translating.md

 </ul>
 <p><strong>There are many more WAI resources available for translation.
 The complete list of WAI resources is available in the <a href="http://www.w3.org/WAI/sitemap.html">WAI Site Map</a>.</strong></p>

-<h3>To be updated <em>(you might want to wait to translate, or be prepared to update your translation)</em></h3>
+<h3>To be updated</h3>
-<p>The following pages will be updated, and you might want to wait to translate them until after they are updated.
-To get announcements when they are updated, see <a href="https://www.w3.org/WAI/news/subscribe/">Get WAI News</a> and subscribe to the [WAI Translations maling list, per above](#mailinglist).</p>
+<p>The following pages will be updated. <strong>You might want to wait to translate them until after they are updated, or be prepared to update your translation.</strong> To get announcements when they are updated, see <a href="https://www.w3.org/WAI/news/subscribe/">Get WAI News</a> and subscribe to the [WAI Translations maling list, per above](#mailinglist).</p>
 <ul class="old">
 <li><a href="https://www.w3.org/WAI/standards-guidelines/harmonization/"></a><a href="https://www.w3.org/WAI/about/">About W3C WAI </a>&mdash; minor update planned for 2019</li>
 <li><a href="https://www.w3.org/WAI/about/participating/">Participating in WAI</a> (see notes on which parts to translate) &mdash; minor update planned for 2019</li>